The Euclidean numbers: The field of the Euclidean numbers

 \subsection{Axiomatic introduction of the Euclidean numbers as infinite sums}

 Let $\EE$ be an \emph{ordered superfield of the reals},\footnote{~ For sake of clarity, we denote general Euclidean numbers by \emph{greek} letters $\sg,\tau,\xi,\eta,\zeta$, and real numbers by \emph{latin} letters $w,x,y,z$.
-The ordinal indices are denoted indifferently either by latin letters $i,j,h,k$ or by greek letters $\ag,\bg,\cg,\dg$.} and assume that a \emph{transfinite sum}
+The ordinal indices are denoted indifferently either by latin letters $i,j,h,k$ or by greek letters $\ag,\bg,\cg,\dg$.
+The $\Og$-sequences are denoted by the corresponding \emph{boldface} letters. } and assume that a \emph{transfinite sum}